tamirgz/reverse-engineering-reference-manual/README.md

   * Encodes binary data into character set of 64 ASCII characters
   * Most common character set is MIME’s Base64, whose table consists of A-Z, a-z, and 0-9 for the first 62 values and + / for the last 2 values
   * Base64 operates every 3 bytes (24 bits).
 For every 6 bits, it indexes the table with 64 characters.
-The encoded value is the character that is indexed
+The encoded value is the character that is indexed with the 6 bits
   * One padding character may be presented at the end of the encoded string (typically =) since Base64 operates every 3 bytes
   * Easy to develop a custom substitution cipher using Base64 since the only item that needs to be changed is the indexing string table of 64 characters